cloudalchemy/ansible-prometheus/README.md

 When upgrading from <= 2.4.0 version of this role to >= 2.4.1 please turn off your prometheus instance.
 More in [2.4.1 release notes](https://github.com/cloudalchemy/ansible-prometheus/releases/tag/2.4.1)

+### Install with docker

+You can install prometheus through docker.
+Related variables are prefixed with `prometheus_docker` and are explained below.

 ## Requirements

 - Ansible >= 2.5 (It might work on previous versions, but we cannot guarantee it)
 - jmespath on deployer machine.
 If you are using Ansible from a Python virtualenv, install *jmespath* to the same virtualenv via pip.
 - gnu-tar on Mac deployer host (`brew install gnu-tar`)
+- If prometheus is installed with docker, docker must be installed prior to any deployment with this role, you cand use [this role](https://galaxy.ansible.com/geerlingguy/docker).

 ## Role Variables